The product table is loading too slowly

 Lazy load option

-You can use the lazy load option to help with this.
+You can use the lazy load option to speed up your product tables.
 This will load 1 page of results at a time, which significantly reduces the server load.

 Lazy load also allows the rest of the page page to load before the product table starts loading, so customers will start seeing content more quickly.